-And of course – all these objectives had to be attained without compromising on the performance of the first-gen cache.
+And of course – all these objectives had to be attained without compromising the performance of the first-gen cache.

 RubiX and Alternatives

-Before we finalized on building our own solution, we looked at some of the existing options that we could leverage.
+Before we finalized building our own solution, we looked at some of the existing options that we could leverage.

-We looked at S3 fuse filesystems like s3fs, s3ql, etc. We envisioned mounting a S3 bucket locally and leveraging OS page-cache for performance improvements.
+We looked at S3 fuse filesystems like s3fs, s3ql, etc. We envisioned mounting an S3 bucket locally and leveraging the OS page-cache for performance improvements.
 But all these filesystems required full control over the S3 buckets and any updates to the buckets from outside these file systems would lead to data corruption, so these were not realistic solutions.